trisdauvergne/milestone-project-04/planchest-ms4-readme.md

 - **Delete the print** button will only be visible on the print detail page and only to the logged in user who uploaded this print.
 When clicked, it will delete the print

 #### 'Your Profile' Page
 - **Your Profile** will be linked to from the navigation bar.
-This button will only be visible to logged in users and will allow registered users to add / update their account information
+This button will only be visible to logged in users and will allow registered users to add / update their account information and also update whether they are registered as a designero r registered as a customer
 - **Submit button** at the bottom of the form will submit or update the user's profile information to the database

 #### 'Order History' Page